 TREND ALARMS are automatically activated when the TREND Good Part force sample is taken in MONITOR PARTS mode.
-As stated previously, the TREND ALARMS are for die protection and part quality control, and can be one of three different types (PEAK TREND ALARMS, ADAPTIVE PEAK TREND ALARMS, and ADAPTIVE AREA UNDER CURVE ALARMS.).
 The TREND DISPLAYS show the force value deviation for the particular active mode of TREND ALARM.
 For the 24 VDC unit, a high or low force change on any channel that exceeds the TREND ALARM setting will fire the dedicated TREND ALARM relay (TREND STOP) for machine stop.
 For the 110/220 VAC unit, a TREND ALARM condition will fire the single ALARM relay (MACHINE STOP) for machine stop.
 For all units, a TREND ALARM does not fire instantaneously, but rather fires at the end of the timing window for the particular cycle.